C Programming Puzzles & Exercises

 Looking to hone your C programming skills?
 Are you just learning to program and need to find an area where you need to improve?
 Completing some C programming exercises is an awesome way to become a better programmer!

 Doing some of these challenges can help you learn more about the C language, improve problem-solving skills, and master new coding techniques.

 Finding programming exercises can be difficult, so I created this guide to C programming exercises.
 Here is a growing list of places where you can brush up on your programming skills (and to learn new ones.)

 Wikibooks C Exercises

-If you're new to programming in C, Wikibooks has a page full of quizzes on a wide number of features on the C programming language.
+If you're new to programming in C, Wikibooks has a page full of quizzes on a wide number of features within the C programming language.

 You can visit their C Programming Beginning Exercises page to get started.

 The USA Computing Olympiad Programming Contest site not only hosts a programming contest but also offers a large amount of training.
 Whether or not you're interested in the contest, you can make use of their preparation material.